-The lush background art and immersive environments Shinkai creates, many of which are modeled on real locations, also make his works favorites among the butaitanbou (scene hunting) community and seichijunrei (holy land pilgrimage) fans.
-The mainstream success of Kimi no Na wa. has raised awareness of anime-induced tourism in Japan and drawn many new participants into the mix.
-Both the film’s title and the term seichijunrei were among the candidates on the list of buzzwords annually selected by publishing house Jiyukokuminsha.
+The lush background art and immersive environments Shinkai creates, many of which are modeled on real locations, also make his works favorites among the anime pilgrimage fan community.
+The mainstream success of Kimi no Na wa. has raised awareness of anime-induced travel in Japan and drawn many new participants into the mix.
+Both the film’s title and the term seichijunrei (sacred site pilgrimage) were among the candidates on the list of buzzwords annually selected by publishing house Jiyukokuminsha.

 Mike and I planned our walking route using what we knew from the official trailers and maps created by Yoko (横 @touyoko_com) and Fūko (風子 @mo_om921), who spearheaded scene hunting for the film.
 Astral (アストラル @fragments_sue), who has also explored Kimi no Na wa. locations, graciously provided me with a handful of film scenes scanned from printed material that I was missing for these articles.